 Our platform is intended to fundamentally democratize access to opportunity and level the playing field for all job seekers.
 As we build our product, we continue to approach our engineering and design with inclusion in mind.

-Throughout 2017, we implemented many new and built on many existing practices that continue our commitment to diversity, equity and inclusion, identified and addressed systematic vulnerabilities, and partnered with organizations to help us ensure that we are building a diverse and inclusive workforce and product.
+Through the last few years, we implemented new and built on many existing practices that continue our commitment to diversity, equity, and inclusion, identified and addressed systematic vulnerabilities, and partnered with organizations to help us ensure that we are building a diverse and inclusive workforce and product.
 Here is some of the progress we have seen in the past year:

 Designing fair and inclusive hiring practices.